 Wasabi peas are a crunchy snack made with dehydrated peas and wasabi seasoning.
-Of course, this description sounds fairly boring when you consider that wasabi peas are actually both salty and spicy -- and bursting with bold flavor.
-In addition to the tastiness factor, wasabi peas also have certain nutritional advantages that make them a fairly healthy snack despite their sodium content.
+Of course, this description sounds fairly boring when you consider that wasabi peas are actually both salty, spicy and bursting with bold flavor.
+In addition to the tastiness factor, wasabi peas have certain nutritional advantages that make them a reasonably healthy snack despite their sodium content.

-A 1-ounce serving of wasabi peas contains 120 calories and 3 grams of fat, of which 1 gram is saturated.
-That might not sound like much, but if you consume a 2,000-calorie diet, that 1 gram of saturated fat is 5 percent of your recommended daily limit of 22 grams.
+According to the United States Department of Agriculture, a 1-ounce serving (55 pieces) of wasabi peas contains 130 calories and 4 grams of fat, of which 1.5 grams are saturated.
+That might not sound like much, but if you consume a 2,000-calorie diet, the 1.5 grams of saturated fat is 7 percent of your recommended daily limit of 22 grams.
 Staying within that saturated fat limit can go a long way toward keeping your heart healthy and reducing your risk of heart disease.
 A diet low in saturated fat can also help you maintain healthy cholesterol levels and keep your blood pressure within a normal range.